makman568/algofun/pq/messagequantity.md

 - Tier B (130 expected): σ ≈ √130 ≈ 11, typical range 119-141
 - Tier C (34 expected): σ ≈ √34 ≈ 6, typical range 28-40

-In unlucky scenarios where several voters receive below-average weights, 5-10 extra votes may be needed.
+In unlucky scenarios where several voters receive below-average weights, additional middle-tier votes may be needed.
-- **Realistic range with variance: 44-55 next votes per round**
+- **Realistic range with variance: 50-60 next votes per round**

+**Note on Tail Structure:**
+Recent mainnet data shows that the stake distribution does not fall directly from 0.68% (Tier C) to 0.075%.
+A substantial "middle tier" exists between 0.1%-0.5% stake, producing 5-25 weight per NextVote.

+Because of this, the earlier assumption that tail voters contribute 10-30 weight each is correct and consistent with the observed distribution.

 #### Total Per Normal Round